maptiler/maptiler-sdk-js/readme.md

   </body>
 </html>
 ```

-Checkout the minimalist code samples in the [demos](demos) directory.
+Check out the minimalist code samples in the [demos](demos) directory.

 # Many styles to choose from
-MapTiler teams maintains a few styles that we have decided to expose from the SDK.
+MapTiler teams maintain a few styles that we have decided to expose from the SDK.
 This has two advantages:
 - they are easier to remember, no need to type along style URL
 - if we make an update to a style, you will benefit from it without modifying your codebase